the-moisrex/webpp/webpp/unicode/README.md

 * **Other (C)**: Characters that do not fit into any of the above categories, such as control characters, format characters, and private use characters.

+### Decomposition

+**Decomposition mapping**: A mapping from a character to a sequence of one or more characters that is a canonical or compatibility equivalent.

+- The default value for the `Decomposition_Mapping` property for a code point is the code point itself.